 Top 10 Incentive Software Platform Features

-There are very few off-the-shelf software platforms available for companies to manage an incentive “DIY” (do-it-yourself).
+Incentive software platforms are the backbone of many spiff programs, channel partner rewards programs, and sales incentive programs.
+There are very few off-the-shelf incentive software platforms available for companies to manage an incentive “DIY” (do-it-yourself).
 Most incentive platforms are provided by full-service incentive providers who offer software technology – plus consulting expertise, promotional communications, program administration, and award fulfillment.

 These are our top 10 recommended incentive software platform features that you should look for to help manage your program: